 Before opening to traffic, perform a ground test.
 The maximum allowable resistance at the controller cabinet is 10 Ohms.
 The maximum allowable resistance at each traffic signal standard is 25 Ohms.
-Record and submit the test results on SFN 60834, Traffic Signal Ground Test.
+Record and submit the test results on form SFN 60834, Traffic Signal Ground Test.

-2. Initial Inspection.
+3. Initial Inspection.

-After the signal system is operational and open to traffic, submit a request to schedule the initial inspection.
+After the signal system is operational and in service, submit a request to schedule the initial inspection.
 The system must be fully operational for a minimum of 15 days before the Engineer will perform the initial inspection.
-The Engineer will record the inspection results on form SFN 59867, Traffic Signal Inspection Checklist or SFN 60845 Flashing Beacon Inspection Checklist.
-Copies of completed forms will be sent to the Contractor.
+The Engineer will record the inspection results on form SFN 59867, Traffic Signal Inspection Checklist or form SFN 60845 Flashing Beacon Inspection Checklist.
+The Engineer will supply the Contractor with a memo summarizing any deficiencies.

-3. Supplemental Inspections and Final Acceptance.
+4. Supplemental Inspections and Final Acceptance.